 The Fred Hollows Foundation works with partners in developing countries to screen eyes for any sign of disease and then provide treatment accordingly.

 We mainly work to reduce the impact of diseases such as cataract, trachoma and diabetic retinopathy, for which safe and cost-effective ways of preventing vision loss or providing treatment to restore sight are available.
 However, our work isn’t exclusively on these diseases.
-In 2014, through our comprehensive eye care programs, we also identified and supported the provision of care for over half a million people who were suffering from other eye conditions.
+In 2017, through our comprehensive eye care programs, we also identified and supported the provision of care for over 800,000 people who were suffering from other eye conditions.

 The content on this page is not intended to be medical advice.
 For medical advice, please contact your local health professional.